Of windmills, steam pumps and the Dutch struggle with water

 The struggle and cooperation continue

-These days, the old Wisboom pumping station is on display in our visitors centre, because in 1995, these machines were replaced by an even more powerful invention: the Overwaard pumping plant, which uses impressive Archimedean screws to expel the water from the basin.
+In the old Wisboom pumping station you can discover the machines in the engine room.
+In 1995, these machines were replaced by an even more powerful invention: the Overwaard pumping plant, which uses impressive Archimedean screws to expel the water from the basin.
 This is how even today, both the struggle and the cooperation with the water continue into the future.
 The giant Archimedean screws keep on doing their tough duty, to protect what Count Floris of Holland started so long ago: a dry place to live on the fertile soils around the windmills of Kinderdijk.

 Experience history yourself?